matheusmv/react/01-hooks/README.md

 ## [useRef](https://reactjs.org/docs/hooks-reference.html#useref)

+ - returns a mutable ref object whose **.current** property is initialized to the passed argument.
+The returned object will persist for the full lifetime of the component.

  - it can be used to:
      - persist values between renders.
      - store a mutable value that does not cause a re-render when updated.